stuburger/react-delicious-form/README.md

 The goal of `react-delicious-form` is to provide a flexible way to create forms in React and does not tie you to any state management library.
 It also does not provide any components out of the box (although it does provide small number of simple validation helper functions).

-The API is actually very simple and the props is decorates your component with should be straight forward to use.
+The API is simple and the props that it decorates your component with should be straight forward to use.
 The default export of `react-delicious-form` is a single _higher-order-component_ which should provide you with everything you'll need in order to make an awesome form.
 However, this library tries not to use any _magic_ to accomplish this; input components will not magically appear - it is left up to you to build your own Input components.
 Form submission is not prevented by default, for example - you will have to decide under what circumstances it is okay to submit your form, display validation messages or otherwise show the user what state your form is currently in.
 This allows for:
 1.  a natural way to build your forms
 2.  the opportunity to move form logic out of your component and into a pure .js file (with no jsx)
 3.  an easy and highly customizable form components, the implementation of which is left up to you.